New Leads: Synopsis

 When Dwight returns from a sales call, he is given a clue that leads him to Kevin, who tells him that some of the leads are in the trash after Dwight starts strangling him.
 However, the trash is empty, so Dwight checks the dumpster, which is also empty.
 Michael sees that the garbage truck had emptied the dumpster already, so he and Dwight go to the dump to find them.

 Jim's urging gets the sales staff to acknowledge their rude behavior, and they agree on a plan to offer the non-sales staff some pastries and 2% of their commissions.
 However, before mentioning their commissions offer, the rest of the staff are so happy with the snacks that they end their dispute with the sales force, who decide to cap the apology right there.
 At the dump trying to find the leads, Michael calls Dwight out on his bad attitude and Dwight complains that he "hitched my wagon to a horse with no legs" by accepting Michael's job offer years ago instead of going to Home Depot, and the two start throwing trash at each other until they get exhausted.
-Instead, they bring a beanbag chair back to the office for their own uses.
+They make amends and return to the office, no longer concerned about the lost leads but rather the cool beanbag chair they found.

 At the end of the episode, Andy and Erin try to look for the leads at the dump after work.
 Andy gets cold so Erin gives him her jacket.
 He tells her that she is the nicest person he has ever met and they share a first kiss amidst the mountains of trash.